 2. Investor/Partner Visa

-This visa is for business owners, people who start businesses, or those who own shares in a UAE company.
-The business itself sponsors the visa.
+This visa is for business owners, entrepreneurs, or anyone who owns shares in a UAE company.
+The business is the sponsor for this visa.

 Renewal Process & Requirements: